Custom Images

 Important Notes

-⚠️ Do Not Modify /start.sh This startup script is responsible for initializing all services (SSH, Jupyter, etc.).
+⚠️ Do Not Modify /start.sh This script handles initialization for all services (SSH, Jupyter, etc.).
 Modifying or overriding it will cause the container to fail to start.

-⚠️ Expose Ports 22 and 8888 These are required for SSH and Jupyter web access respectively.
+⚠️ Expose Ports 22 and 8888 Mandatory for remote access and Jupyter web UI.

 Using a Custom Image in the Yotta Console